Pain Management

 A 2025 updated systematic review and meta-analysis found that acupuncture used alongside IVF was associated with improvements in certain pregnancy-related outcomes, including clinical and ongoing pregnancy rates.
 The review also reported that acupuncture may help reduce IVF-related stress, anxiety, and treatment-related discomfort (Fu et al.,2025).

-At the same time, research on live birth outcomes remains mixed, and acupuncture should not be viewed as a guaranteed way to improve IVF success.
-Instead, the current evidence is best understood to suggest that acupuncture may offer meaningful support during IVF, especially when used as part of a sustained treatment plan and coordinated with a patient’s fertility specialist.
+The current evidence is best understood to suggest that acupuncture may offer meaningful support during IVF, especially when used as part of a sustained treatment plan and coordinated with a patient’s fertility specialist.

 For patients undergoing IVF, the value of acupuncture may come not only from its possible effects on reproductive markers, but also from its role in supporting the nervous system, reducing stress response, and helping the body move through a demanding fertility treatment process with greater balance and comfort.